← All Inside Large Language Models modules

 This activity needs JavaScript.

-Why this matters next Your trained model outputs a probability for every next character.
-But how do those probabilities become actual text — and why does the same model sound robotic one moment and wildly creative the next?
-Module 7 is all about sampling: temperature, top-k, and top-p.
+Why this matters next The trained model outputs a probability distribution over the next character.
+How is this distribution converted into actual text, and why can the same model produce deterministic output in one configuration and highly variable output in another?
+Module 7 addresses sampling: temperature, top-k, and top-p.

-One-sentence summary: training a language model is the Course 4 loop aimed at one task — predict the next token, measure the surprise (cross-entropy loss), and use gradient descent to lower it over many epochs — and all of an LLM's knowledge is a side-effect of getting good at exactly that.
+Summary: training a language model is the Course 4 optimization loop applied to a single objective — predict the next token, measure the cross-entropy loss, and apply gradient descent to minimize it over many epochs — and all of an LLM's knowledge is an emergent consequence of optimizing this objective.

 Next: Sampling & Generation →